abhishek7kulkarni/abhishek7kulkarni.github.io/_posts/2019-01-01-Association-Rule-Mining-in-R.md

     ## [8] {Y7}  => {Y13} 0.4355706 0.6446457  1.307350  9397

-With support and confidence thresholds set at 0.4 and 0.5 respectively, we mined 8 rules.
+With support and confidence thresholds set at 0.4 and 0.5 respectively, we mined **8 rules**.
 The redundant rules are removed from the list so that we analyse only the significant rules.
 Here, the tabulation shows the 8 rules mined and the corresponding quality measures.
 The -Inf and Nan for Standardized Lift for rules \[7\] and \[8\] indicate that lower bounds,